About Jackye Clayton

 Yeah, it's wonderful and, you know, I'm sure coming from a different background you have a lot of experience now and, you kind of love what you are doing so I think that is wonderful.

-…and it doesn’t just affect the companies as small, when we recruit for our own companies you might think it’s day-to-day or usual, but when you think about it, it affects all of us.
-All of us interact with various products or consumers, and we all utilize technology across the board.
+And it doesn't just affect the companies as small, when we recruit for our own companies you might think it's day-to-day or usual, but when you think about it, it affects all of us.
+All of us interact with various products or consumers, and we all utilize technology with ahuman touch across the board.

 Innovation goes across the board, so it's a really important spot, a really important job to make sure that you get those jobs filled.
 So I like to help people as much as possible.
 Make sure that they're finding the right people.